nlejeune/TreeTalk/0-Instructions.md

 11. **Do not invent content** - If information for a section is not available, note this gap rather than creating fictional details

 ## Methodology
-Follow this structured approach to analyze and document the FamilySearch MCP server project :
+Follow this structured approach to analyze and document the project :

 1. **Requirements analysis** [ENABLE=TRUE]
    - Gather and analyze business requirements